 - Deliver a steady stream of income, normally paid quarterly or semi-annually throughout the life of the bond – known as the coupon.

-Corporate bonds are difficult to access for most individual investors due to the high minimum investment – normally $500,000.
+Historically, corporate bonds have been difficult to access for most individual investors due to the high minimum investment.
+But not any more.

 XTBs make corporate bonds easy to access, cost effective and flexible

 When you invest in XTBs, you receive the same coupons and principal payment that you’d receive if you were to invest directly in a corporate bond.

 But XTBs are much easier to access than traditional corporate bonds – they’re traded on the ASX, which means they’re accessible to all investors – not just those with large portfolios.

 XTBs can also be bought and sold through your existing broker, so you can access your money at any time.
 Unlike Term Deposits, you aren’t locked in for the entire term or penalised if you want to end the contract early.